 RioCan Real Estate Investment Trust completes offering of $200 million Series AG senior unsecured debentures

-TORONTO, March 06, 2023 (GLOBE NEWSWIRE) -- RioCan Real Estate Investment Trust (“RioCan” or the “Trust”) (TSX: REI.UN) today announced that it has closed its previously announced offering of $200 million principal amount of Series AG senior unsecured debentures (the “Debentures”).
+TORONTO, March 06, 2023 (GLOBE NEWSWIRE) -- RioCan Real Estate Investment Trust ("RioCan" or the "Trust") REI today announced that it has closed its previously announced offering of $200 million principal amount of Series AG senior unsecured debentures (the "Debentures").

 The Debentures carry a coupon of 5.611% per annum and mature on October 6, 2027.
 Inclusive of the benefit of bond forward hedges, the Trust's all-in rate is 5.184% per annum.
 The net proceeds of this offering will be used by the Trust to repay existing indebtedness and for general business purposes.